 - And literally anything that makes me uncomfortable.
 This is a blanket rule, as I’m sure there are things outside of what I’ve listed that are beyond the pale.

 Simply follow the guidelines and be respectful, and we’ll have a great working relationship.
 I get along with people of all backgrounds, and if we can agree on everything listed above, this will be no exception.
-Failure to abide with the guidelines will result in a permanent blacklist from the commission.
+Failure to abide with the guidelines will result in a permanent blacklist from seeking further commissions.
 Until next time, thanks for reading.